 We're interested in how this new project fits in with your musical aesthetic as Efdemin.
 Do you see this as a whole new side to your music repertoire?
 Or as something that fits seamlessly with your club music?

 I don't really know yet.
-For me it makes total sense.
-Someone who plays on huge PA Systems every week for more than ten years know becomes more and more interested in music that works without amplification and loudspeakers.
+For me, it makes total sense.
+Someone who plays on huge PA Systems every week for more than ten years now becomes more and more interested in music that works without amplification and loudspeakers.

 Are you classically trained as a musician?
 How much learning on the job was required as part of your organ project?